 Repentance example: Even King David confessed his sin with Bathsheba and repented of it as written in Psalm 51.

 Repentance – the Old and New Testaments echo this as the main theme, after salvation.
 Read what Proverbs says about those that hate the knowledge of God and don’t fear the Lord.
 This can be equated to a disregard of His word as written in the Bible, no confession of sin, no repentance of your sin, no fear of God, living an unholy life, etc.

-So I interpret this to mean that in our Christian walk before He will even hear our prayers we are required to confess our sin and repent of it as often as needed (for me daily).
+So I interpret this to mean that in our Christian walk before He will even hear our prayers we are required to confess our sin and repent of it as often as needed (for me personally, this is daily).
 We are also to read and seek knowledge of His law and commands written in the Scriptures.
-And fear Him!
+And we are to walk in the fear of the Lord – Acts 9:31; Deut 10:12.
 Hard and tough words, I know, but ultimately the truth.
 Understand that repentance is not a one-time thing, it is part of our daily walk with our Lord, our Savior, and our God.
 Psalm 66:18, Prov 28:9, Isa 1:10-15

 -BPWatcher, Internet Preacher and Bible Prophecy Watchman